nodejs/docker-node/README.md

 [architectures](./architectures), it lists all supported variants for all of the architectures that we support now.

+Each image flavors is build on the stable release of the base operating system.
+Default operating system release is the latest stable release of given base operating system at the time of `node` entering LTS maintenance period or initial release, which one is latter.
+During the maintenance period of given `node` version the base operating system release is not changed as long as there is security support.
+However during LTS maintenance period of `node` it might necessary to change default tag of an image flavor and drop support for some operating system releases if the security support ends.

 ### `node:<version>`

 This is the defacto image.
 If you are unsure about what your needs are, you